 The notion of Ardhanarishvara initiated in Kushan and Greek cultures concurrently.
 The iconography developed in the Kushan period.
 In the middle of the mid-first century, Kushan era stela in the Mathura Museum has a half-male, half-female image with three additional figures recognized with Vishnu, Gaja Lakshmi and Kubera.

 The male half is an urdhvalinga and makes an abhaya mudra wave and the female left half holds a mirror and has a smoothed breast.
-This is the earliest depiction of Ardhanarishvara which was unanimously acknowledged.
-An early Kushan Ardhanarishvara head revealed at Rajghat is displayed at the Mathura Museum.
 The right male half has tangled hair with a skull and semi-circular moon and the left female half has well-combed hair ornamented with flowers and wears a patra-kundala.
 The face has a regular third eye and a terracotta seal bared in Vaishali has half-man, half-woman features.

 Representation of the Ardhanari Temple